backstage/backstage/.changeset/fluffy-cooks-smoke.md

 '@backstage/plugin-techdocs': patch
 ---

-Change breadcrumbs link to be static
+On TechDocs page header, change the breadcrumbs link to be static and point to TechDocs homepage.